21danielw/BernoulliApproximation/README.md

 # BernoulliApproximation
-BernoulliApproximation contains Julia code that uses Bernoulli matrix polynomials to approximate matrix exponentials.
+BernoulliApproximation is a GitHub repository that contains Julia code that uses Bernoulli matrix polynomials to approximate matrix exponentials.
 The algorithm is described in my paper "Implementing an algorithm using Bernoulli matrix polynomials to approximate matrix exponentials."

 BernoulliApproximation.jl is a Julia module that contains the function bernoulli(A, mk, s), which should be called by the user.
 The other functions and the global variables in BernoulliApproximation.jl should not be directly used by the user.